ietf-tools/bibxml-service/docs/ref/glossary.rst

        May be given by publisher or issued by some third-party system.

-       Contained in ``docid`` field of bibliographic item’s Relaton representation, and is a pair ``{ type, id }``, where ``type`` is :term:`document type` and determines the format of ``id``.
+       Contained in ``docid`` field of bibliographic item’s Relaton representation, and is a pair ``{ type, id }``, where ``docid.type`` is :term:`document identifier type`

-       The order of document identifiers matters.
+       and determines the format of :term:`docid.id`.

        A single document can have multiple identifiers (e.g., a DOI, an ISBN, etc.).
        Each identifier is expected to be universally unique to this document.

+   primary document identifier
+       An identifier the ``id`` of which is used when citing/linking to document.

-       Multiple bibliographic items that share at least one document ID. are considered to be representing the same bibliographic item (see also :mod:`bib_models.merger`).
+       Multiple bibliographic items that share at least one primary document ID are considered to be representing the same bibliographic item (see also :mod:`bib_models.merger`).

-       .. note:: Not all identifier types are standardized at this time.

-       .. todo:: Clarify whether bibliographic item with more than one document ID of the same *type* is a logically valid scenario.
+       DOI, ISBN are *not* primary identifiers.

    docid.id
        Shorthand for the ``id`` component of :term:`document identifier`.

-   document type
+   document identifier type
+   docid.type
        The ``type`` component of :term:`document identifier`,
        contained in ``docid[*].type`` field of citation’s Relaton representation.

-       Document type in Relaton is a somewhat murky concept.
+       Document identifier type in Relaton is a somewhat murky concept.
-       It is sometimes used to reference a namespace or registry (e.g., DOI, ISBN),
+       In case of a “primary” identifier, type tends to be used to reference a namespace or registry
+       (e.g., DOI, ISBN),
        and in other cases used to reference a publishing organization (e.g., IETF, IANA).